 This is made possible by a Philippine gaming agency, Tier One Entertainment, which is spearheaded by founders Alodia Gosiengfiao and Tryke Gutierrez.
-Some may not be aware, but famous cosplayer and gamer, Alodia Gosiengfiao, also works with the team as its Chief Creative Officer so there really is a lot of excitement buzzing around on what should be expected in an undergraduate program which specializes on esports and gaming.
+Some may not be aware, but famous cosplayer and gamer, Alodia Gosiengfiao, also works with the team as its Chief Creative Officer, so there really is a lot of excitement buzzing around about what should be expected in an undergraduate program which specializes in esports and gaming.

 Along with Tier One Entertainment, Lyceum of the Philippines University is also working behind the scenes to accomplish an exciting task.

 Esports is the modern-day arena for video game competitors of all sorts of platforms and/or consoles.
 It has taken the world by storm, but again, everything involving technology has its ups and downs.

 The bright side of Bachelor of Science in Esports college degree

 It caters to the interest of today’s generation

 Admit it: hardly anyone plays outside anymore unless WiFi connection suddenly gets cut off.
 Kids (even adults) would rather while away their past time in a nearby computer shop, or at home virtually ‘bonding’ with others.